 7. Cayenne Pepper

 Studies show that half a teaspoon of cayenne pepper can shoot up your metabolism and make you burn 10 extra calories.
 The spicy nature keeps you full for a longer time and reduces your calorie intake in the next meal.
-You could end up consuming 60 calories
+You could end up consuming 60 calories less if you add half a teaspoon of cayenne pepper to your meal.

 Lentils, beans, chickpeas, and peas are a great source of protein, soluble fiber, and complex carbohydrates.
 These nutrients make legumes the best source of vegetarian appetite suppressants.
 The soluble fiber and complex carbs take a longer time to get digested, fighting frequent hunger pangs.